 l.
 Any other employee whose job duties require operation of a commercial motor vehicle.

 2. All covered drivers will be provided with a copy of this procedure and its accompanying policy regarding testing procedures.
-Covered drivers must sign a statement certifying that he/she has received a copy of this policy and procedure.
+Covered drivers must sign a statement certifying that they have received a copy of this policy and procedure.
 The district may also distribute additional materials to educate drivers on the effects of alcohol and drug use and the prohibitions set forth in this policy/procedure.

 Commercial Motor Vehicle (CMV) means a motor vehicle that: (a) has a gross combination weight rating of 26,001 or more pounds inclusive of a towed unit with a gross vehicle weight rating of more than 10,000 pounds; (b) has a gross vehicle weight rating of 26,001 or more pounds; or (c) is designed to transport 16 or more passengers, including the driver.

-Controlled Substance prohibitions contained in these procedures apply to all controlled substances as defined by federal law, but controlled substances testing is limited to marijuana, cocaine, opiates, amphetamines, and phencyclidine (PCP).
+Controlled Substance prohibitions contained in these procedures apply to all controlled substances as defined by federal law, but controlled substances testing is limited to marijuana (cannabis), cocaine, opiates, amphetamines, and phencyclidine (PCP).

 Medical Review Officer (MRO) is a licensed physician responsible for receiving, interpreting, and evaluating laboratory results generated by the district’s drug testing program, together with medical history and any other relevant biomedical information.